Paid Working Holiday Opportunities in the USA

 Wonderful opportunity to gain your first work experience and experience life in America at the same time!

 ICCE offers international students an amazing opportunity to live and work in the U.S. during their official university summer break.
 While working for an American company, you will have the chance to earn money, learn the American culture and customs, meet new people, and establish long lasting relationships with Americans as well as with other program participants from countries all over the world.
-As an official U.S. Department of State designated J-1 Program Sponsor, ICCE is authorized to issue you the DS-2019 Form that is necessary for you to apply for the J-1 Visa in the Summer Work Travel category.
+As an official U.S. Department of State designated sponsor for the BridgeUSA Programs, ICCE is authorized to issue the DS-2019 Form that is necessary for you to apply for the J-1 Visa in the Summer Work Travel category.

 Our Service Includes: